EcoDynIZW/Sollmann_2023_Ecosphere/README.md

-# TempScale
-This repository contains R code associated with the submitted manuscript "Estimating the temporal scale of lagged responses in species abundance and occurrence" (Sollmann, R., Ecosphere).
-The script 'Likelihood and other functions.R' contains the novel likelihood functions used to fit the four versions of the temporal scale model described in the manuscript.
-The 'Simulation script.R' runs the main simulation scenarios presented in the manuscript; it does not, in itself, contain novel code.
-Neither does the 'Simulation summary.R' script, which can be used to summarize simulations with respect to bias and precision of model estimates and recreate the two main figures.
+# R scripts for "Estimating the temporal scale of lagged responses in species abundance and occurrence", Sollmann, Ecosphere (accepted)
+---

+All scripts necessary to (1) repeat the simulation study and (2) summarize simulation output numerically and graphically.
+For details, see main text of publication.

+## DOI repository

+## DOI publication

+## Description of the data and file structure

+<ins> **This repository contains the following data files (folder R)** </ins>:

+*Likelihood and other functions.R*: likelihood functions to be maximized for all four versions of the temporal scale model described in the manuscript, plus helper functions used in the simulation
+*Simulation script.R*: R script to implement simulation study *Simulation summary.R*: R script to summarize simulation output